 “Nooo…” he recoils, waving his hands in the air, smiling nervously at the idea, as if I’ve suggested the most inappropriate, unbelievable proposal.
 He goes back to looking through the window.

 The magazine has rejected my article.

 Corfu, it’s said, has two million olive trees on the island.
 But they are unruly, not cultivated well.
 The olives here aren’t the best.
 Back in Venetian times they used the oil for fuel and rewarded the Corfiots for planting as many trees and growing them as high as they could.
 Now the trees push up with clawing fingers into the sky.

-Watching a film in Greece is a ridiculous experience… No one stops talking during the whole film’s screening, the audience competed with each other to shout out spoilers as loudly as they can, everyone cackling along at this routine.
-I sit there, watching the latest Hollywood film in an old European building on ancient maroon velvet seats, as kids run and shriek around.
+Watching a film in Greece is a ridiculous experience… No one stops talking during the whole film’s screening, the audience compete with each other to shout out spoilers as loudly as they can, everyone cackling along at this routine.
+I sit in the cinema, watching the latest Hollywood film on ancient maroon velvet seats as kids run and shriek around.
 More than one father chases his son up onto the high-rise part at the front of the cinema, puts his boy over his knee and thwacks at him for an age, all hugely silhouetted up on the screen.

 I left the Lappas home with five kids.
 I seem to be returning with eight.

 We have been away, living in different parts of the country while Giristroula has been researching children’s playground games throughout Greece.
 We have returned to the chaos of the yellow villa just as the Lappas’ are having a baptism for a new addition to their family.